-The effect of such collateral on the assessment basis pursuant to section 49 of the SolvV is shown beside, broken down by CRSA asset class:
+The credit risk mitigating effect of such collateral on the assessment basis pursuant to section 49 of the SolvV is shown above, broken down by CRSA asset class.

-In addition, the CRSA asset class "Items secured by property" includes real property liens at a volume of ≤ 216 million.
+In addition, the CRSA asset class "Items secured by property" includes real property liens with a volume of \in 186 million.